 Dress in Myanmar

-Myanmar is a conservative Buddhist society, so locals may take offence to suggestive and revealing clothing.
-Expats should ensure they take off their socks and shoes when entering a holy place or a private home to show respect.
+Myanmar is a conservative Buddhist society, so locals may take offence at suggestive and revealing clothing.
+To show respect, ensure you take off your socks and shoes when entering a holy place or a private home.
 Legs and shoulders should be covered when visiting temples and monasteries.

 Religion in Myanmar